JulianEberius/SublimePythonIDE/README.markdown

     }

 This is also the way to select a virtualenv (point it to the interpreter in the venv) and thus get the completions/definitions for you project working.

+SublimePythonIDE will also look up imports relative to the project root directory (the top directory of your project).

+In cases where the project directory is outside of your root python module, you may optionally set a custom source root directory in the project settings:

+    {
+        "folders": [
+            {
+               "path": "XYZ"
+            },
+        ],
+        "settings": {
+            "src_root": "XYZ/THE_ACTUAL_SRC"
+            "python_interpreter": "/path/to/some/virtualenv/bin/python",
+        }
+    }

 See Packages/SublimePythonIDE/SublimePython.sublime-settings for other options.
 As with all ST packages, copy this file into your Packages/User folder and editing the copy there.

 Copyright (C) 2013 Julian Eberius